Map Tiles for interactive online maps based on data by OpenStreetMap contributors with labels in English, French or Spanish.

 Telize offers a JSON IP and GeoIP REST API allowing to get a visitor IP address and to query location information from any IP address.
 It outputs JSON-encoded IP geolocation data, and supports both Cross-origin resource sharing (CORS) and JSONP.

 Worldwide forward and reverse address geocoding.
 Uses multiple geocoders, based on open data.

 The Geolocation API allows the user to provide their location to web applications if they so desire.
 For privacy reasons, the user is asked for permission to report location information.

-All APIs are available in multiple popular SDKs including:
+All Reverse Geocoding APIs are supported and made available in multiple developer programming languages and SDKs including:

-Sign up today for free to begin testing and using the APIs in this collection (and many more!)
+Sign up today for free on RapidAPI to begin using Reverse Geocoding APIs!